 But with flipping, you’re only dealing with wood, nails, and drywall.
 These are things you control and you don’t have to worry about whether the tenant is going to steal from you.

 One of our favorite reasons for preferring flipping over holding is your ability to influence the selling price (and therefore your return).
 You see, with a rental property that you buy and hold, you’re limited by the rental income.
 You can’t charge more than what a tenant is willing to pay and there’s a limit to how much tenants are willing to pay!
 (And some areas of the country are even rent-controlled.)

 But with flipping, you can knock down a wall or paint the walls or build a fence or add plants… and all to increase the value. and the best part is: the more you do, the more you can typically increase the value.

 Flipping Over Holding — Advantage #4

 Our other favorite reason for preferring flips over holding is the large pop of income.
 A rental property gives you only a few hundred dollars each month.
 You may invest thousands and eventually get it all back but in the meantime you only get a small trickle of cash flow month after month.

 But with flipping (assuming you’ve bought low and sold high) you can make thousands of dollars at once.
 That’s a big pop of income each month!

 If you’re debating about whether you should flip or hold, there are advantages and disadvantages to each.
-But these 4 advantages of flipping over holding in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area give you a compelling reason to seriously look at flipping as an option for you.
+But these 4 advantages of flipping over holding in North Carolina & New Jersey give you a compelling reason to seriously look at flipping as an option for you.